Washington vs. Arizona NCAA Football Odds, Plays and Insights | October 22, 2021

 Over/Under Insights

-- Washington has combined with its opponents to score more than 44.5 points in three of five games this season.
+- Washington has combined with its opponents to put up more than 44.5 points in three of five games this season.

-- Arizona's games have gone over 44.5 points in three of six chances this season.

-- The two teams combine to average 37.5 points per game, 7.0 less than the over/under in this contest.
+- The combined points per game average of the two teams, 37.5, is 7.0 points fewer than Friday's over/under.

-- The 52.3 points per game these two squads have allowed their opponents to score this season are 7.8 more than the 44.5 total in this contest.
+- The 52.3 points per game these two squads have surrendered to opponents this season are 7.8 more than the 44.5 over/under in this contest.

 Washington Stats and Trends

-- The Huskies covered the spread in their only game when favored by 15.5 points or more.
+- The Huskies have been favored by 17.5 points or more once this season and covered the spread.

-- Washington's games this year have hit the over on one of five set point totals (20%).
+- Washington's games this year have hit the over one time in five opportunities (20%).

 - Find the latest spread and moneyline odds for Washington at SISportsbook.